cerebral/overmind/packages/overmind-website/api/rehydrate.md

 h(Example, { name: "api/rehydrate" })
 ```

-The function takes into acount the state structure of Overmind which is based on objects where functions are derived state.
-That means it will leave derived state alone, resulting in them rather updating if any of their dependecies where updated by rehydration.
+The function takes into account the state structure of Overmind which is based on objects where functions are derived state.
+That means it will leave derived state alone, resulting in them rather updating if any of their dependencies where updated by rehydration.